Benefits for Adults

 We also have produced guidance for Health Care Professionals to help them produce a supporting letter.

-If, after applying for state help, you/your family are still struggling to make ends meet, there are various organisations and charities who may be able to help through a grant.
+If, after applying for state help, you/your family are still struggling to make ends meet, there are various organisations and charities that may be able to help through a grant.

 You could be taken to court or have to pay a penalty if you give wrong information or do not report a change in your circumstances.
 Contact the benefits helpline for more information.